 Take Note

-What today are known as 'Nursery Rhymes' were created with deeper meanings.
+What today are known as 'Nursery Rhymes' were created with far deeper meanings and purpose.

-The cadence and simple words seem innocuous and the rhymes make it easy to repeat without thinking.
-The assumption is that these are just a collection of silly words that rhyme.
+The simple words are chosen so as to seem innocuous.
+The rhymes make it easy to repeat without thinking.
+The assumption is that these are just a collection of silly words that rhyme parents can chant to their children.

 This is as far from truth as one might go.

-In early days people had to be a careful what they said about powerful people, or questionable actions.
-Being arrested and killed for 'treason' was common.
-Questioning authority was treason.
+In early days people had to be careful what they said about powerful people, or questionable actions performed by the Upper Class.
+Being arrested and killed for 'treason' was common and questioning authority was treason.

-To mask what they would say, the information would be reduced to a child's 'nursery' rhyme.
-They'd chant them as if they were silly nonsense to make a child smile.
+To disguise information about current events the details would be reduced to a child's 'nursery' rhyme.
+It seemed so innocuous, and ruffled no feathers.
+They rhymes would be chanted as if they were to make a child smile.

 It tells a rather wicked story.